4 tips to nail effective communication as a solo traveler

-I’ve been traveling alone to non-English speaking countries for almost a decade and I’ve found that as long as you are willing to give it your best shot, effective communication is always possible.
+I’ve been traveling alone to non-English speaking countries for over a decade and I’ve found that as long as you are willing to give it your best shot, effective communication is always possible.

 meeting the locals in Mongolia